auth0/docs/articles/api/management/v2/tokens-flows.md

 ## Can I still get a non-expiring token?

 Using Auth0 UI, no you cannot.
 However, if you need a work-around to the old way, you can generate a token using [JWT.io](https://jwt.io/), that will be long-lived.
-Note though that it will also be non-revocable.

-<div class="alert alert-danger">Long-lived tokens, that cannot be revoked, compromise your security.
+<div class="alert alert-danger">Long-lived tokens compromise your security.
 Following this process is <strong>NOT</strong> recommended.</div>

 If you are set on generating a non-expiring token, you have the following options: